Jacob-Dentes/iot_net_planner/README.md

 ![Image showing a DSM with holes](https://i.imgur.com/8JKHxpZ.png)

 In the command prompt, ensure that you are in the correct directory and have the environment activated (steps 4. and 6. of [non-python user instructions](#non-python-users)).
-Then, run `python examples/fill_script.py dsm_path new_path` where `dsm_path` is the path to the DSM file on your computer and `new_path` is the path where the filled DSM will be placed.
+Then, run `python examples/fill_script.py dsm_path new_path` where `dsm_path` is the path to the DSM file on your computer and `new_path` is the path where the filled DSM will be placed. **Note:** If any paths contain a space, that path should be wrapped in double quotes.
 After filling, the DSM now looks like this:

 ![Image showing a filled DSM](https://i.imgur.com/7oD3JX2.png)

 ### Creating Coverage Area
 In this section you will define the area you want covered.
-This requires you have already [made a DSM](#dsm-creation) .You can define a desired coverage area using [Google My Maps](https://www.google.com/maps/about/mymaps/), you will need to create a Google account if you do not already have one.
+This requires you have already [made a DSM](#dsm-creation) that fully covers the desired coverage region.
+You can define a desired coverage area using [Google My Maps](https://www.google.com/maps/about/mymaps/), you will need to create a Google account if you do not already have one.
 After signing in, click "CREATE A NEW MAP" to begin.

 ![Image showing the CREATE A NEW MAP button on Google Maps](https://i.imgur.com/QJs981e.png)